 - 1 cup buttermilk, room temperature

 - 1 tablespoon pure vanilla extract

-Bake for 20 minutes, then rotate the pans in the oven.
-Bake 15 minutes longer or until a toothpick comes out clean – approximately 35 minutes total.
+- Bake for 30-35 minutes or until a toothpick comes out clean.
 Cool on wire racks for 20 minutes then gently invert onto racks until completely cool.

 - Before stacking and frosting the cakes, use a candy mold bottle, medicine dropper, or a pastry bag with a small narrow tip to "inject" caramel all over the tops of the cakes.
 You could also poke several holes with a fork and then spread a thin layer of caramel topping over the cakes and let it soak into the cake before frosting.